kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I am feeling extremely high, anxious, euphoric, and consequently quite confused.
 - There's a lot going on I'm not fully aware of; the constant online stalking, gang stalking at the conservatory, drugging at home and in class.
 - Work has become enormously stressful too and it's difficult to get anything clear in my mind.
-- The two boys in the class are teasing me.
+- The two boys that attend the class are teasing me.
-- One of them, Andre, refers to me to the others, and then mentions something that's going to happen to me the following week and how excited everyone is about it.
+- One of them, gypsy Andre, refers to me to the others, and then mentions something that's going to happen to me the following week and how excited everyone is about it.
 - He then starts to laugh uproariously with delight.
 - Andre looks like he could be related to the trumpet teacher; most certainly behaviorally they are a perfect match.
 - He could very well be his son they're so alike.
 He could certainly be [Sara's](../2022/september.md#harmony) brother; remember the girl with the strange surname who didn't return to study in the 4th year?